Examining Equity in New York City

 The Frederick A.O.
 Schwarz Center's Examining Equity in NYC series focuses on uncovering and honoring the historical roots of today’s movements for change.
-Join fellow educators to examine how New Yorkers have challenged inequality in our city and radically reimagined our social institutions, from schools to healthcare to housing.
+Join fellow educators to examine how New Yorkers have challenged inequality in our city and radically reimagined our social institutions, from schools and healthcare to housing and work.

 Learn the historical context of the city's activist movements, examine sources from the Museum's groundbreaking collections and exhibitions, including Activist New York, and develop new ideas and confidence for including these stories in your teaching.

 This workshop series is geared towards educators but is open to all with interest in the topic.